 I like stories too.
 The ones that warm me up to the author and make him or her seem real.
-I want to hear about mistakes and times when someone “Learned That The Hard Way”?
+I want to hear about mistakes and the times when someone “Learned That Lesson The Hard Way”?

 Do You Want To Keep Certain People From Discovering Your New Blog?